VirgilSecurity/virgil-ratchet-x/README.md

 ```

 #### Decrypting Messages
 To decrypt messages, use the `decrypt` function.
 This function allows you to decrypt data and strings.
-Do not forget to update sessions in storage as their state changes with every encrypt operation!
+Do not forget to update sessions in storage as their state changes with every encryption operation!

 - Use the following code-snippets to decrypt strings:
 ```Swift